martinmorente-dev/minishell/README.md

 # Minishell - TurtleShell

-*This project has been created as part of the 42 curriculum by alberome, mmorente.*
+*This project has been created as part of the 42 curriculum by alberome & Martin Morente Vargas.*

 ## Description